haptork/easyLambda/_docs/13-benchmarks.md

 for pi with number of trials given below the execution times.

-The following table shows benchmarks for logreg problem with more number of nodes and bigger data sizes on a Linux cluster with Lustre file-system over RDMA.
+The following table shows benchmarks for logreg problem with more number of processes and bigger data sizes on a Linux cluster with Lustre file-system over RDMA.
 Over RDMA the wordcount with similar data takes less than 20 seconds for lowest number of processes viz.
-24 and reduces to around 10 seconds for 384 nodes.
+24 and reduces to around 10 seconds for 384 processes.
 The pi problem does not benefit from the file-system and show similar performance as in NFSv3 cluster.

 processes| 24 | 48 | 96 | 192| 384| data